Code-Institute-Submissions/ProjectTwo/README.md

 - [Heroku](https://www.heroku.com/)
     - **Heroku** used to showcase the application
 ## Testing
+### Responsiveness
+With bootstrap formatting i have configured the website to work on various screens using breakpoints.
 ### Browsers
+Tested using the below browsers available
 - Safari
 - Chrome
 - Firefox
 - Internet Explorer
+- IE Edge

-## Contributing
+## Contribution
+- Images were sourced from google
+- Social button styling was sourced from a third party but has been amended to suit my app.

 ### Instructions
 - To be written